Neuro-kiran/Temperatures-of-INDIA/README.md

-# Temperature Analysis and Linear Regression in India
+# Linear Regression Analysis of Temperature Trends in India

-Welcome to the Temperature Analysis and Linear Regression project repository.
-This project focuses on analyzing historical temperature data in India, exploring trends, and building a predictive model using linear regression.
+Welcome to the Linear Regression Analysis of Temperature Trends in India project repository.
+This project focuses on applying linear regression to analyze historical temperature data in India, explore trends, and build a predictive model.

 ## Dataset